D.O.B. 10 Aug 1982

 At the 2007 Welsh Open, in a first round match against Jamie Cope, Murphy made century breaks in each of the first four frames (135, 123, 102, 101) - the first time that had been achieved in a ranking best-of-nine match.

 Away from the table, Murphy is a fanatical golfer and plays to a single figure handicap.
 He enjoys learning languages, reading and music and is an accomplished piano player.
-He also enjoys fast cars and the James Bond enthusiast currently drives an Aston Martin.
+He also enjoys watching James Bond and Superman films.

 Ball by ball scoring and results from tournaments